 Is this spicy?

-Although the final dish can look quite red, it’s not very spicy.
-The spice level depends on the kimchi that’s used — which can make the dish range from very mild to medium spicy.
+Although the final dish can look quite red, it’s not spicy.
+The spice level depends on the kimchi used, which can make the dish very mild to medium spicy.

 For a less spicy Kongnamul Bap, rinse kimchi with water first.
 With a milder spice level, the flavor of the soybean sprouts will be more pronounced.